IanESmith/static-website/Services/cdmp/notes.md

 ## Release 1.1

 ### What is blocking us
-Nothing: ready to go live
+No much, ie nearly ready to go live.
+Some of the OAT scope doesnt look quite right for Release 1 but thats more a discussion than a blocker

 ### Just done
 - been given 'Authority to Operate' and Accreditation